What Are Heat Pumps?

 One of the primary benefits of a new heat pump is its energy efficiency.
 Compared to traditional heating systems, heat pumps can transfer more energy than they consume, often achieving efficiencies of 300% to 400%.
 This leads to lower energy bills and reduced environmental impact.

 Another advantage is versatility.
 Because heat pumps can both heat and cool spaces, they are a year-round climate control solution.
+This dual functionality is particularly valuable in Greater Lansing, where the heating season spans six months and summer cooling demands are substantial.

 Advancements in technology have improved the performance of heat pumps in colder temperatures, making them a viable option even in regions with harsh winters.
 Many units now come equipped with smart technology, allowing homeowners to monitor and control their systems remotely for enhanced convenience.